EddyLuten/mkdocs-alias-plugin/README.md

 ## Changelog

+## 0.8.0

+This release adds functionality to replace the titles of aliases containing anchors with the text of the heading that defines them.
+Enable this feature by setting the plugin option `use_anchor_titles` to true.
+Feature request: [#8](https://github.com/EddyLuten/mkdocs-alias-plugin/issues/8).

 ### 0.7.1

 **Bug Fix:** fixes a bug where any alias with the word "text" would break the plugin due to faulty logic.
-Reported in [#7](https://github.com/EddyLuten/mkdocs-alias-plugin/issues/7)
+Bug report: [#7](https://github.com/EddyLuten/mkdocs-alias-plugin/issues/7).

 ### 0.7.0

 2024-02-01

-Removed support for the `use_relative_link` option introduced in issue #3.
-As of 1.5.0, MkDocs prefers relative links to absolute links, which were the default of this package before.
-As of this version, all alias links generated are relative to the file they were linked from.
+This release removes support for the `use_relative_link` option introduced in issue [#3](https://github.com/EddyLuten/mkdocs-alias-plugin/issues/3).
+As of version 1.5.0, MkDocs prefers relative links to absolute links, which was this package's default before.
+As of this version, all alias links generated are relative to the file from where they were linked.

 ### 0.6.0